 Regional Significance Testing

 To assess differences in bulk visit rates across regions, yearly visits per member in each region were compared using Welch’s two sample t-test (Figures S2 and S3).
-To assess differences in the seasonality of GAS visits across regions, visits in each region and month were compared to all other regions in that month using Welch’s two sample t-test (see Figure S5).
+To assess differences in the seasonality of GAS visits across regions, visits in each region and month were compared to all other regions in that month using Welch’s two sample t-test.
 Statistical significance was determined based on a significance level of 0.05 corrected for multiple hypothesis testing using the Bonferroni correction.

 Seasonal Modeling